Prashant-V-Surve/Project-CVFS/README.md

 It implements core system calls like open, read, write, Iseek, and delete using self-defined data structures such as Incore Inode Table, File Table, and User File Descriptor Table.

-* I also built a customised shel RS SSR hich gives a complete Linux- like environment on any OS.
+* I also built a customised shel which gives a complete Linux- like environment on any OS.

 ************************   Key Features   ************************************